-Understanding The Charges
+Civil Lawsuits: Understanding The Process

-- Contract disputes (e.g., employee groups, professional associations, wills, probate, estate matters.
+- Contract disputes (e.g., employee groups, professional associations, wills, probate, estate matters)

-- Injuries sustained in a car accident.
-See also Personal Injury.
+- Injuries sustained in a car accident (see also, personal injury)

-- Neglect of duty.
+- Neglect of duty

-- Residential evictions.
+- Residential evictions

-- Wrongful terminations.
+- Wrongful terminations

 The goal of every civil lawsuit is to get you the compensation you deserve.
 A civil case is usually instigated by a private party – a person or business who has allegedly suffered some kind of damage.
 In contrast, a criminal case is brought by a prosecutor or other attorney representing the government.

 Besides negotiating disputes between persons, Michael J. Beatrice has also represented employee groups and professional associations in negotiating public employment contracts.
-He has an excellent track record getting his clients the compensation they deserve.
+He has an excellent track record of getting his clients the compensation they deserve.